cockroachdb/docs/v22.1/vault-db-secrets-tutorial.md

 For, example, let's create a 'default role'

-NOTE: `db_name` is actually not theh database name but the vault secrets engine thingy (i.e. `crdb-config` in the example)
+NOTE: `db_name` is actually not the database name but the vault secrets engine thingy (i.e. `crdb-config` in the example)

 {% include_cached copy-clipboard.html %}